We Know Boise Real Estate

 Multifamily

-Current vacancy rates are well below the typical healthy rental market threshold of 5-6%, suggesting a potential increase in demand in 2024.
+Current vacancy rates remain well below the typical healthy rental market threshold of 5–6%, signaling ongoing demand pressure as we move into 2025.

 Search All Boise Multifamily Investment Properties for Sale